BrickMMO/tasks/academic-integrity.markdown

 ## Submitting this Task

-After you have completed the assessment with a garde of 90% or higher, your instructor will mark the task as comlete.
+After you have completed the assessment with a garde of 90% or higher, your instructor will mark the task as complete.

 [&#10132; Back to Task List](/)